2002 Pittsburgh Pirates season

 The 2002 Pittsburgh Pirates season was the 121st season of the franchise; the 116th in the National League.
 This was their second season at PNC Park.
 The Pirates finished fourth in the National League Central with a record of 72–89.

-The Pirates missed the playoffs for the tenth straight season, tying a record set between 1980 and 1989.
+The Pirates missed the playoffs for the tenth straight season, tying a divisional era record set between 1980 and 1989.